Why study Pharmaceutical Sciences?

 Health Outcomes Track

-- A U.S. bachelors degree from a regionally accredited college or university or an equivalent degree from foreign country.
+- A U.S. bachelors degree from a regionally accredited college or university or an equivalent degree from outside of the U.S.

 Supplemental Application Documents

 To be considered for admission, please complete the University of Cincinnati Graduate Application and submit the following documents electronically within the application: